CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 **COBB DOUGLAS FUNCTION:**<br>
 Relating to growth and innovation we can take the above further.<br>
 The Cobb-Douglas function is a model which includes elasticity.<br>
-It also describes the relationship between inputs and output:<br>
+It describes the relationship between inputs and output:<br>
 Y = AK^αL^β.
 A = Total productivity (based on tech efficiency).<br>
 α = K output elasticity (shows how output ▲s based on K ▲s.<br>
 β = L output elasticity (shows how output ▲s based on L ▲s.<br>